caudaz/robotND2-proj4/README.md

 ## ROS ##

+Requirements to run this project locally are: CUDA Video Card and Jetpack installation from NVIDIA.
 This project was run on UDACITY's Workspaces:

 1. gazebo/ArmPlugin.cpp was edited and compiled to run:
 ```